sanjupeddaboina/Decentralized-Blockchain-Application/README.md

 • Block Management
 • Blockchain Management

-These modules work together to simulate a decentralized blockchain network.
+These modules work together to simulate the workflow of a decentralized blockchain network.

-Entities
+**Entities**

 Peer

-A Peer represents a node participating in the blockchain network.
+A Peer represents a participant or node in the blockchain network.

 Attributes:
 • Peer Id
 • Peer Information
 • Network Details

 Responsibilities:
 • Join the blockchain network.
 • Participate in decentralized communication.
-• Maintain blockchain consistency.
+• Maintain network consistency.

 Transaction

-A Transaction represents an activity performed by a user which needs to be recorded on the blockchain.
+A Transaction represents an operation performed within the blockchain network that must be recorded permanently.

 Attributes:
 • Transaction Id
 • Sender Information
 • Receiver Information